Ever fallen asleep while reading in bed?

 The best examples to watch are in sports.
 To me, it’s a great fishbowl where I love to study moments, patterns and techniques of State management and mastery (or not).

 The foul shot in basketball is the ultimate test of State.
 Technically, it’s the easiest shot there is- straight in front of the basket, nobody interfering, the same every time.
 And yet… it’s not the easiest shot, because it’s really a test of being able to set and hold State.
-Brilliant in my opinion.
+This is brilliant, in my opinion.
 Elite, uber-talented professional basketball players screw up this shot.
 Some chronically.
 Why?
 Change one, you change them all.
-There’s no question of whether they can physically make the shot- they have and will nail thousands of foul shots, maybe even with their eyes closed.
+There’s no question of whether they can physically make the shot- of course they can.
+They have and will nail thousands of foul shots, maybe even with their eyes closed.
 Not the point.
-You put them on the foul line with pressure of the win in jeopardy, clock ticking down, and it’s not about physical or technical ability.
+You put them on the foul line with pressure of the win in jeopardy, slow time down, and then it’s not about physical or technical ability.
 It’s about being able to set and hold State.
-It’s mental and emotional…and if these aren’t set it automatically, literally handicaps their physical ability in that moment.
+It’s mental and emotional… and if these aren’t set it automatically, literally handicaps their physical ability in that moment to hit the shot or not.
 All connected, all the time.

 The difference between you and an NBA star…

 Actually quite a few, right?
-So, you may not be a professional basketball player, but I’d wager that your performance may actually have more at stake to it than that player on the foul line.
+So, you may not be a professional basketball player, but I’d wager that your performance may actually have more at stake to it than that player on the foul line for one shot in one game.
 Yours is about performing as a the right leader to your team, creator of the ground-breaking idea, or listener for another human being.
 Your State matters.

 Think of it as the glue that holds everything else (your talent, your ability, your knowledge) together.
 If you have those things and you can manage your State well, you’re set.
 If you have all that, but can’t hold your State, you’re inconsistent at best.